 Meet the Team behind Clerical Error Productions, Inc.

 Kate Duffy is co-founder, CEO, and head writer for Clerical Error Productions.
-Since retiring from the IUPUI Department of English, she has sung, danced, and performed dramatic roles, stand up comedy, and storytelling in various venues in the Indianapolis area.
-Her favorite role is the tea-slinging Mrs. O’Boyle, housekeeper to the dissolute priests on Perpendicular Island in CEP’s Father Ned series.
+Since retiring from the IUPUI Department of English, they have sung, danced, and performed dramatic roles, stand up comedy, and storytelling in various venues in the Indianapolis area.
+Their favorite role is the tea-slinging Mrs. O’Boyle, housekeeper to the dissolute priests on Perpendicular Island in CEP’s Father Ned series.
 Kate has had six plays produced through Indy Fringe and the Harlequin Theatre in Columbus, Indiana.
-She is a member of the Indiana Playwrights Circle and a frequent participant as writer and actor.
-She draws on her Irish heritage for subjects and themes, and is finishing a novel about an Irish-American woman in a problematic paranormal relationship with – what else? – an Irish ghost.
+They draw on their Irish heritage for characters, subjects, and themes.

 “Writing farce is a little like theft and a lot like a party.
 There isn’t a comedy writer around who hasn’t heard a line or turn of phrase and thought, ‘I could use that in a bit about…’ It isn’t because we’re unoriginal hacks (not most of the time, anyway), but because we take such great delight in the wit and surprise of a well written line that we want to give it our own twist or take it a step further so that we can experience it again.
 Imagine your friend held a really great party, and you had so much fun you decided to move the party to your house, put up your own decorations, and invite more friends.
 You didn’t really steal the party; you just want to keep the party going and let more people join in on the fun.
 Writing farce is a lot like that.”